 IntroductionMy research explores the causes and consequences of signal divergence across species.
 I've used a variety of songbird systems to tackle these issues.
 Songbirds are ideal subjects, both because of the diversity of species and because most species produce multiple signals (alarm calls) whose acoustic form is innate and others that are learned (songs), which has allowed me to to explore the social and ecological factors promoting signal divergence versus stasis and those promoting different mechanisms of signal recognition.
 What factors lead to signal divergence across species?
 How do individuals come to recognize the (variable) signals of other species?
 What mechanisms focus learning onto relevant signals?

-I am a postdoctoral researcher at Uppsala University working with Anna Qvarnström.
+I am currently a postdoctoral researcher at Uppsala University working with Anna Qvarnström.
 In 2012, I completed my PhD in Trevor Price's lab at the University of Chicago and, from 2012-2014, completed a NSF research fellowship in Anna Qvarnström's lab in Uppsala.

 1) Associative learning and the evolution of alarm calls.

 During my PhD work, I studied the formation of cooperative anti-predator groups comprised of individuals from many species, called mobs, that are formed when surrounding birds are attracted to characteristic calls signaling alarm.
 In multi-species communities, the formation of mobs depends on individuals from one species recognizing the calls produced by co-occurring species.